lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

 Ideally, we do not want to explicitly define and maintain a 'network_client' group since it can be simply derived from the obtaining the difference of the 'network' and 'network_server' groups.

 The following example will look to resolve the challenge of deriving the 'network_client' child group.
+More specifically, the following example will demonstrate for the case of the internal ntp client example to derive a 'ntp_client_internal' group.

 ## Overview